 Group B Strep (GBS) Patient Rights

-The Placenta Pill, LLC has been in business for over eight years, and is the only professional encapsulation service owned by a licensed nurse in North Texas.
-As such, we take Sanitation and safety very seriously.
-All of our trained encapsulation specialists have Texas Food Handler’s Safety Certifications, as
+The Placenta Pill, LLC has been in business for over ten years.
+We take sanitation and safety very seriously.
+We hold Texas Food Handler’s Safety Certifications, as

 well as Biologix Bloodborne Pathogen Certificates for placenta encapsulators.
 We utilize single-use disposable equipment when able; otherwise, all reusable equipment is sanitized with hot water, soap, and bleach as per proper safety guidelines.
 The placenta is maintained at food-safe-handling temperatures (under 40 degrees